bhmj/jsonslice/README.md

 goos: linux
 goarch: amd64
 pkg: github.com/bhmj/jsonslice
-++ here's a couple of operations usually needed to get an object by jsonpath (for reference):
+++ usually you need to unmarshal the whole JSON to get an object by jsonpath (for reference):
 Benchmark_Unmarshal-4                     500000             14712 ns/op            4368 B/op        130 allocs/op
-Benchmark_Oliveagle_Jsonpath-4           5000000              1560 ns/op             496 B/op         27 allocs/op
 ++ and here's a jsonslice.Get:
 Benchmark_Jsonslice_Get_Simple-4         2000000              3878 ns/op             128 B/op          4 allocs/op
 ++ Get() involves parsing a jsonpath, here it is: